- Academic Programs

 PRACTICAL CHRISTIAN MINISTRIES

 Each semester, every undergraduate student at Moody Bible Institute puts classroom knowledge into practice through assigned Practical Christian Ministries (PCM).
-We believe that ministry skills are most effectively developed through experience; therefore, PCM offers structured field experience with supervised training in skill and attitude development at local churches, parachurch ministries and social services agencies.
+We believe that ministry skills are most effectively developed through experience.
+PCMs offer structured field experience with supervised training in skill and attitude development at local churches, parachurch ministries and social services agencies.